 Wouldn’t wildlife watching be more comfortable on a couch near some climate control?
 If you’re staying someplace decently out of the way, where there are still plenty of trees around, you can spot critters right outside your window!
 Keep a sharp eye out for squirrels, chipmunks, and raccoons.

 If you’re looking for a place to stay at the edge of the woods, built to mesh aesthetically with its surroundings, then get a Big Bear rental cabin with Big Bear Cabins!
 With charming alpine retreats that feature every amenity you need for a great vacation, we perfectly combine creature comforts with nature enthusiasm.
-Book your stay today!
+Find out when is the best time to travel to Big Bear and Book your stay today!